The Park and the Horses of Marly

 Notes

-Good walking shoes are all you need for this walk.
+Good walking shoes are sufficient for this walk.

-A detailed map is always useful (at least the one accompanying this description).
+A detailed map is always useful (at the very least, the one accompanying this description).

 Alternatives:

-- At the small clearing in front (3), if you don't like steep passages or if the ground is wet, you can bypass the steep slope by taking a path that branches off to the right just before the small clearing.
+- At the small clearing before (3), if you don’t like steep sections or if the ground is wet, you can route around the steep slope by taking a path that branches off to the right just before the small clearing.

-- Between (3) and (4), if the grass is wet and you don't want to get your feet wet, simply take the wide paths that run parallel to the Grand Miroir but are further away from it.
+- Between (3) and (4), if the grass is wet and you don’t want to get your feet wet, simply take the wide paths that run parallel to the Grand Miroir but are set back from it.

-- Many other variations are possible, provided you have a good map.
+- There are many other possible routes, provided you have a good map.

-This hike has been completed around fifteen times by the author, with various variations, the last one on 3 October 2015.
+Hike completed around fifteen times by the author, with various variations, the last on 3 October 2015.

 Worth a visit